DunedinJS/dunedin-modern-javascript/workshops/1/let-and-const.md

 function someCoolFn() {
   // the function has its own scope.
-  // variables declared inside the function are not accessible outside the function var b = 1;
+  // references declared inside the function are not accessible outside the function var b = 1;

-  // but we can access variables in any scopes above this function console.log(a); // logs 0
+  // but we can access references in any scopes above this function console.log(a); // logs 0

   if (true) {